 Within the FMA, Spray Lake Sawmills has the right to manage the forest for the primary purpose of establishing, growing, harvesting and removing timber under the principles of sustainable forest management.
 The Minister reserves the right to manage the FMA landbase for other interests such as, hunting, fishing, recreation, fire control, wildlife, seasonal protection of roads, trapping, grazing and geophysical activities.
 (This is a brief paraphrasing of Section 8 of the FMA)

 The province currently has defined dispute resolution processes in place to address issues between the forest industry and the grazing and trapping sectors.
-Disputes which may arise between Spray Lake Sawmills and other resource users or generalized stakeholders/members of the public have no defined process for resolution, although it is generally recognized that ESRD is the primary administrative body that will provide a ruling on landuse related issues.
+Disputes which may arise between Spray Lake Sawmills and other resource users or generalized stakeholders/members of the public have no defined process for resolution, although it is generally recognized that AAF is the primary administrative body that will provide a ruling on landuse related issues.

 It is Spray Lake Sawmills’ intent to work in an open, collaborative manner with our stakeholders.
 Our hope is to work together and directly with them to find resolutions to any disputes.
 Requesting a ruling from ESRD is regarded as the last stage in a dispute resolution process and should only occur after efforts to resolve a dispute have been exhausted between the affected parties.